bringg/teleport/rfd/0203-database-healthchecks.md

 When the database is deregistered from the agent, its health checker will be stopped.

 When the database is updated, it will be deregistered and then re-registered, effectively restarting its health checker and health status.

-The `cluster_networking_config` is cached by the DB agent.

-When the heartbeat system polls for changes to the `db_server` heartbeat, it will check `cluster_networking_config` and start or stop health checkers as needed.
-If an update to the global health check settings enable health checks for a database, then the `db_server` heartbeat will be updated and announced with an `init` target health status.
-If an update disables health check settings for a database, then the `db_server` heartbeat will be updated and announced with an `""` empty target health status.

 ### Health checker behavior